skent259/ac-flower-factory/docs/basic-hybrids/index.md

 The following tables show how to get each hybrid color.  **Note**: this is *not* every possible way to get the hybrid color flower.
 The tables show the *most common* ways to get the hybrids, usually starting from seed flowers.
 In general, it is risky to use bred versions of standard flowers (for example, a white flower that comes from two white flower parents), since they may have differing genes.

+You can also see what hybrids can be made from the hybrids found at a few rare mystery-islands [in this guide](mystery-island.md).

 ## Cosmos